fedarko/pyfastg/README.md

  G
 ```
+is technically valid, and describes the sequence `ATCG`.
-is technically valid (however, a line like `ATC G` is not valid since the inner
+However, a line like `ATC G` is not valid since the inner
-space, ` `, would be considered part of the sequence).
+space, ` `, would be considered part of the sequence.

+#### About reverse complements

-It is also worth noting that pyfastg **only creates nodes based on the edges
+pyfastg **only creates nodes based on the edges
 explicitly described in the graph**: if your graph only contains edges
 `EDGE_1_...`, `EDGE_2_...`, and `EDGE_3_...`, then
 pyfastg will only create nodes 1+, 2+, and 3+, and not the reverse complement